Public image of Donald Trump: Misogyny and allegations of sexual assault and misconduct

 Trump has a history of insulting and belittling women when speaking to media and in tweet.
 He made lewd comments, demeaned women's looks, and called them names like 'dog', 'crazed, crying lowlife', 'face of a pig', or 'horseface'.

 In October 2016, two days before the second presidential debate, a 2005 "hot mic" recording surfaced in which Trump was heard bragging about kissing and groping women without their consent, saying "when you're a star, they let you do it, you can do anything ... grab 'em by the pussy."
 The incident's widespread media exposure led to Trump's first public apology during the campaign and caused outrage across the political spectrum.

 At least twenty-six women have publicly accused Trump of sexual misconduct as of September 2020, including his then-wife Ivana.
-There were allegations of rape, violence, being kissed and groped without consent, looking under women's skirts, and walking in on naked women.
+There were allegations of rape, violence, being kissed and groped without consent, looking under women's skirts, sexual assault of underage girls, and walking in on naked women.
 In 2016, he denied all accusations, calling them "false smears", and alleged there was a conspiracy against him.

+In 2023, a federal jury in New York found Trump liable for the sexual abuse and defamation of writer E. Jean Carroll, awarding her $5 million in damages.
+The presiding judge later clarified that the jury’s finding of sexual abuse met the common definition of rape.
+In a subsequent 2024 trial, Trump was ordered to pay Carroll an additional $83.3 million for further defamatory statements.

+Following Trump's 2024 re-election, and the passage of the Epstein Files Transparency Act that led to the release of the Epstein Files in late-2025 and early 2026, several previously unverified tips regarding alleged misconduct and trafficking involving Trump and Jeffrey Epstein revealed that the FBI had conducted secret investigations into these ties dating back to the 1990s.
+Other files also revealed that the FBI had in fact secretly investigated Epstein-related allegations against Trump.